Sling TV vs. Philo: The best cheap live TV streaming services

 Do Sling and Philo have free trials?

-All of the streaming services I’ve tried have offered free trials, typically for a week.
+Most of the major live TV streaming services I’ve tried have offered free trials, typically for a week.

-If you try either of these services and don’t like them, just move on to other options like YouTube TV and Hulu with Live TV — priced at $40-$50 a month.
+If you try either of these services and don’t like them, just move on to other options like YouTube TV and Hulu with Live TV.

 I haven’t had a traditional cable TV package since 2010 when I started paying off my $86,000 mortgage in two years, but I really like these new live TV streaming services because they’re so flexible.

 For example, I tend to watch more TV during the coldest months of the winter and the hottest months of the summer.

 By taking advantage of these new streaming options, I can sign up for one in August, cancel in September and sign up all over again in December.
 You don’t get that option with traditional cable TV!

 If you’ve tried Philo or Sling TV, which is your favorite streaming service and why?
 Let me know in the comments section below!